As part of the ESRC Festival of Social Science, the School of Education at the University of Sheffield organised a day of Family Literacy Fun.

 The ORIM framework is based around parents providing four things for their children: Opportunities, Recognition, Interaction and Models of literacy (Parents’ roles in children’s literacy development).
 It also focuses attention on four key strands of literacy: environmental print, books, early writing and aspects of oral language (ORIM: A framework for practice).

-Use the links at the top of the page or the grid below to find resources.
+Use the links at the top of the page or click on the cells of the grid below to find resources